cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

-3.  **Business to Business (B2B) guest users**: External users who are formally invited to collaborate with the team and added to the agency's Microsfot Entra as guest users.
+3.  **Business to Business (B2B) guest users**: External users who are formally invited to collaborate with the team and added to the agency's Microsoft Entra as guest users.
 These users authenticate with their home organization/tenant and are granted access to the team by virtue of being listed as guest users on the tenant's Microsoft Entra.